Skip to main contentSkip to footer

 Course Description

-You will be fitted for medical PPE the first week of course, which requires males to be clean-shaven (no beards).
+You will be fitted for medical PPE which requires students to be clean-shaven (no beards).
 You are also required to get vaccinations, blood tests, a physical, drug test, and background check, all at your own expense (see below).

 You will also complete 3-4 shifts at local hospitals and ambulance services.
 These shifts are outside of normal class time and you must have your own transportation.
 You will be able to pick shift times and dates which work with your schedule.

 There will be a mandatory Orientation session via Zoom the week before class starts.
-I will send the dates and times to registered and wait-listed students through MyCanyons email by August 9, 2021.
-If you have not received the email by then, email me at sb.tucker@canyons.edu.
+Registered and wait-listed students will receive the link through MyCanyons approximately 2 weeks before the class starts.

 What to Expect in this Course

 This is an extremely challenging and fast-paced course.
-Successful students report spending an average of 30 hours per week studying for this class alone, so this is not an ideal class for someone who already has a full courseload.
-Students read 75-150 pages of the textbook per week and memorize 15-20 pages of skillsheets per week.
-There are written tests and skills tests every week.
-There are two written final exams (180 total questions) and two days of final skills testing at the end of the course.
-This course is intended to be taken at the END of the Fire Certificate pathway.
-This is not an ideal course for someone who is new to college or returning to school after a long break.
+Successful students report spending an average of 30 hours per week studying for this class alone, so this is not an ideal class for someone who already has a full course load.
+Students read up to 300 pages of the textbook per week and learn 3-4 new skills per week.
+At the end of the course there is a comprehensive written exam (150 questions), followed by 3 days of hands-on skills testing.
+This course is intended to be taken at the END of the Fire Certificate pathway, after taking EMR (HLHSCI-046) and Medical Terminology (HLHSCI-249).
 Students should be comfortable with college-level English, math, medical terminology, anatomy and physiology, chemistry, and physics.

 Types of Assessments

 Assessments consist of written quizzes and exams (multiple choice) and practical (hand’s-on) skills testing every week.
-Students with stamped DSPS letters will be accommodated.
+Students with stamped AAC letters will be accommodated.

 Textbook Information

-Emergency Care and Transportation of the Sick and Injured, Andrew N. Pollak, 11th Edition, ISBN: 9781284080179.
-The online version is acceptable as well.
-You'll need it by the first day of class.
+Emergency Care and Transportation of the Sick and Injured, Andrew N. Pollak, 12th Edition, ISBN: 978-1284243758.
+The online version is acceptable but makes it harder to do the homework, which is linked to page numbers in the text.
+The BaNC can assist qualifying students with obtaining a free or subsidized copy of the text.

 Other Relevant Course Information